ni1o1/pybdshadow/docs/source/bdshadow.rst

     Buildings. coordinate system should be WGS84 date : datetime
     Datetime
+merge : bool
-height : string
+    whether to merge the wall shadows into the building shadows height : string
     Column name of building height ground : number